bingalls/bingalls.github.io/docs/BruceIngalls.md

 Full Stack Engineer with over 10 years of PHP / Laravel and JavaScript.

-A founding member of NY Web Performance group certified in security.
-These skills ensured critical needs demanded at major national websites I  joined.
+A founding member of NY Web Performance group & certified in security.
-Innovated testing such as QA test plans & CI/CD, improving agility in these enterprise systems.
-Brought fresh responsive mobile UX to delight customers.
-Experience includes media, e-commerce & health.
+From critical Fortune 500 enterprises to urgent startups, I've innovated QA test plans, CI/CD, agile project management & fresh responsive mobile UX to delight customers on over a hundred websites & apps from design to deploy.
+I pitch in, where others dread to tread; namely testing & docs, using my communication skills as a former teacher.

 ### ⭐️ Skills over 10 years & recent